Area braces for dangerously cold wind chills over weekend - Albert Lea Tribune

 Officials expect early Sunday morning to be the worst of the chill, with values plummeting to minus 32 degrees.
 Wind chill values will largely stay in the minus teens and minus 20s through Thursday; a colder blast behind a gust with a lower value is possible, as well, particularly after Monday.

-“A point of concern for us is for everyone to bundle up,” Martin said,” even if you’re only going out for a minute or two.”
+“A point of concern for us is for everyone to bundle up,” Martin said, “even if you’re only going out for a minute or two.”

 The easy-to-remember safety tips from the NWS for this stretch: stay dry, stay covered and dress layered.